rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  that gold would hold its value over time.

 For example,
- under the gold standard $20-USD was an ounce of gold.
+ under the gold standard $20-USD was *roughly* an ounce of gold.
 An unskilled worker might earn only 25-cents per hour -- *a mere $40 per month* --
  2-ounces of gold per month.
-At today's gold price this works out to $22.50/hour.
+At today's gold price this works out to approximately $22.50/hour.

 *Gold-backed money provided a living wage to even the lowest paid workers.*